zennoc/puppetlabs-apt/README.md

       include_src       => true
     }

-This source will configure your system for the Puppet Labs APT repository.
+This source will configure your system for the Puppet Labs APT repository

     apt::source { 'puppetlabs':
       location   => 'http://apt.puppetlabs.com',